• Skip to primary navigation

 We make a Gujarati sweet called Magaj from besan and this is like a close cousin.
 With minor variations, both the sweets are super addictive.

-• Is fairly easy to make and comes together in under an hour of active time.
-We do need to roast the besan really well for the recipe.
-That takes most of the time.
+• It is fairly easy to make and comes together in under an hour of active time.
+We roast the besan for this recipe and that takes up maximum time.
+Other than that the recipe is pretty straight forward.

-• We only need a handful of ingredients to make this.
-The required ones are besan, sugar and ghee.
-All the other nuts, raisins, cardamom etc are optional.
+• We only need three essential ingredients to make this.
+Besan, sugar and ghee are the only mandatory ingredients.
+All the other nuts, raisins, cardamom etc are optional and can be skipped.

-• Is easy to scale up or down.
+• It is easy to scale up or down.
 Again, a large amount of besan will take longer to roast but is easily achievable.

 1- Sift besan and set aside.
 Sift powdered sugar to remove any large chunks.
 Set aside.
 In a thick bottom pan heat ghee on low flame.